-The papers can be completed in as little as two years, but this would be a very heavy workload and the papers are usually spread over three or four years.
+The papers can be completed in as little as two years, but this would be a very heavy workload, and the papers are usually spread over three or four years.

 Most papers are distance-taught using a combination of readings, internet teaching, audio conferences and residential courses.
-For the Otago papers, registrars spend about five weeks at residential courses in week or weekend blocks.
+You can find all the information on these papers on the university website.

-To achieve the best learning, it is preferable to take the courses related to your clinical runs at the same time as the related run.
-For example, the paediatrics course (Obstetrics and Paediatrics in Rural Hospitals) would ideally be undertaken during your paediatrics attachment.
+To achieve the best learning outcome, it is recommended that you take the relevant course at the same time as your clinical run.
+For example, the paediatric course GENA726 Obstetrics and Paediatrics in Rural Hospitals would ideally be undertaken during your paediatrics run.